lgaida/mediumish-gohugo-theme/README.md

     ---
     Luke Skywalker is a writer for Lucasfilm.

-You can add the author’s key&mdash;in this example, “Luke Skywalker”&mdash;can be to any post’s front matter under the `authors` parameter:
+To add an author to a content page, add the author’s key&mdash;in this example, “Luke Skywalker”&mdash; to the page’s `authors` front matter:

     ---
     title: "A New Hope"